andyli/blog/content/2012-07-08_haxe-tips-better-untyped-expression.md

 For illustration, I will explain a frequently faced problem that is how to use jQuery plug-in in Haxe (following will use [jQueryExtern][]).
-In case there is a plug-in that will add a method "`.imageLoader(config)`" to jQuery.
+In case there is a plug-in that will add a method, `.imageLoader(config)`, to jQuery.
 But since there is no such method declared in the JQuery extern class, if you simply compile `new JQuery("#images").imageLoader({});`, it will certainly fail with error "**jQuery.JQuery has no field imageLoader**".